VHS Revival recalls the majesty of John Carpenter’s greatest ever achievement.

 In an era of countless reboots, we have come to regard the whole process as a cynical exercise whose primary goal is to slash expenditure, but that was not always the case.

 There was a time when remaking movies was about taking a classic conception and upgrading it to meet modern standards.
-Those in charge of the Hollywood cookie cutter will have you believe that this is still the case, and while the rise of CGI can back that up to a certain extent, movies such as John Carpenter‘s The Thing not only improved the appearance of their predecessors, they also found other ways to make their product better, employing elements and techniques which set it apart from the source material.
+Those in charge of the Hollywood cookie cutter will have you believe that this is still the case, and while the rise of CGI can back that up to a certain extent, movies such as John Carpenter‘s The Thing not only improved the appearance of their predecessors, they found other ways to make their product better, employing elements which set it apart from their source material.

 Dr. Blair – You see, what we’re talkin’ about here is an organism that imitates other life-forms, and it imitates ’em perfectly.
 When this thing attacked our dogs it tried to digest them… absorb them, and in the process shape its own cells to imitate them.